 When using an external USB modem, attaching the USB modem to the USB port of an ADC display or to an external USB hub, even a powered one, is not recommended.
 These modems work most reliably when connected directly to a USB port on your computer.

 Dialectic Contextual Menu

-For enhanced contextual selection dialing, we offer many application-specific extensions and plug-ins (e.g., Safari, Firefox, Address Book, etc.).
+For enhanced contextual selection dialing, we offer many application-specific extensions and plug-ins (e.g., Safari, Firefox, Contacts (Address Book), etc.).
 In addition, there are scripts and other resources for dialing directly from additional third-party applications (e..g, Microsoft Entourage, Outlook, FileMaker Pro, etc.) available for free from the Dialectic resources page: